Bacze12/inventory-pos/README.md

 ```

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to this project, please follow these guidelines:

+1. Fork the repository and create a new branch for your feature or bug fix.
+2. Write clear and concise commit messages.
+3. Ensure your code follows the project's coding standards and passes all tests.
+4. Submit a pull request with a detailed description of your changes.

 ## Resources